CutmanMike/twitchy-doom/commands/GiveMonsterItem.md

 ```
 Actor - The Inventory Actor to give the monster.
 (Required)
 Radius - The radius near the player to try to find a random monster for the item (default is the whole map).
+Capradius - Do not exceed the Radius parameter to try to find a monster.
 AddName=true - Add the user's name to the monster too.
 ```

 `Actor` must be a valid Inventory item.

 If `Radius` is specified, it will try to give the item to a monster near the player within `Radius` * 128 map units.
-If it can't, the radius is increased until it finds a monster.
+If it can't, the radius is increased until it finds a monster (unless the capradius parameter is specified).

 ## Examples